jacobf37/Library-Harvest-Mgmt/README.md

 Changes to this extension are governed by the [**Repository Rules**](https://sites.google.com/site/landismodel/developers/developers-blog/repositoryrulesfromthetechnicaladvisorycommittee) from the Technical Advisory Committee.

-Eric Gustafson is the custodian of this extension.
+Eric Gustafson is the custodian of this library as it is the basis for the harvest extensions.